 Note: It’s important to use only food-grade diatomaceous earth in your home (find it here) – do not use DE that’s made for swimming pools.

 Vacuum your electronics

 Instead of spraying cleaner directly on electronics, and potentially damaging them, use the small brush attachment on your vacuum hose.
 It’ll pull dust and dirt out of DVD players, computers and more.

-My favorite floor cleaner is steam.
-It will clean, loosen stuck on dirt, and disinfect your floors.
+For dusting and cleaning wood I use our homemade furniture polish recipe below, but my favorite floor cleaner is steam.
+It will clean, loosen stuck-on dirt, and disinfect your floors.
 To make an inexpensive steam vacuum, take a cotton washcloth that’s a bit worn and wet it well.
 Place it in a vegetable or rice steamer and wait a few minutes.
 I use a metal rack placed well above the water.
 When it’s hot, use a pair of tongs to remove and slap it on the floor.
 Use caution as it will be very hot!
 Then take the end of your mop or Swiffer-type cleaning device and swish it around on the floor.
 I was really clumsy with it at first, but now that I’ve gotten the hang of it, I won’t use anything else.

 Natural furniture cleaners